 Browser overview

-Mastra supports two browser SDK providers:
+Mastra supports two SDK providers and one CLI provider:

 - AgentBrowser: A Playwright-based provider with accessibility-first element targeting.
 Best for general web automation and scraping.